 Social Media and Democracy

-A 2015 study by researchers from Cambridge and Stanford University found that the data activity gathered by Facebook knows more about our character traits than our friends, family and even our partners.
+A 2015 study by researchers from Cambridge and Stanford University found that based on the data it collects, Facebook can more accurately predict our character traits than friends, family and even our partners.
 The more pages we like, the better the predictions become.
-Similar results were found in studies of Twitter, where the content of our Tweets and the accounts we follow can give insight into emotional states, political inclinations and socioeconomic attributes.
+Similar results were found in studies of Twitter, where the content of Tweets and the accounts we follow can give insight into emotional states, political inclinations and socioeconomic attributes.
 In the age of broadcast media, mass democracy meant grand public messages that would appeal to a vast number of voters.
-In contrast, advertising to narrow demographic and political niches through social media has become a feasible option for political campaigners, who can base their strategy on data that gives profound insight into how our emotions can be triggered and how voters can be nudged into a certain direction.
+In contrast, advertising to narrow demographic and political niches through social media has become a feasible option for political campaigners, who can base their strategy on data analytics that give profound insight into how emotions can be triggered and voters nudged into a certain direction.

-But things are even worse.
-Social media doesn’t just allow for targeting voter segments with immense precision but it is designed in a way that prevents interaction between people with different viewpoints.
-The legal scholar Cass Sunstein makes the case that people on both sides of the political divide are highly selective in what they read and, with a little help of the algorithms underlying the social media platforms, tend to form digital bubbles in which the same information repeatedly spreads around.
+Making things even worse, social media doesn’t just allow for targeting voter segments with immense precision but it is designed in a way that prevents interaction between people with different viewpoints.
+The legal scholar Cass Sunstein makes the case that both sides of the political spectrum are highly selective in what they read and, with a little help of the algorithms underlying the social media platforms, tend to form digital bubbles in which the same information circulates.
 These homogeneous circles came to be defined as ‘echo-chambers’, in which deliberation only takes place among the like-minded and people are exclusively presented with news and information that are in line with their pre-existing beliefs.

-According to Sunstein, any system that presents political content in a customized manner leads to fragmentation, information reduction and a misrepresentation of free choice.
-Moreover, unplanned encounters among citizens from different walks of life and of different opinions serve as one of the main building blocks to democracy.
+According to Sunstein, any system that presents political content in a customized manner leads to fragmentation and information reduction.
+It is the unplanned encounters between citizens from different walks of life and of different opinions that serve as the main building blocks to democracy.
 In the city of Athens in Ancient Greece, democracy’s birthplace, people gathered in a central meeting place, the Agora, and debated their views.
 Accordingly, interactions in a digital Agora should be structured similarly: a democratic society needs citizens to engage with each other, especially if they hold diverging views.
 However, as we have discussed, the current incentives for social media platforms are not aligned with this necessity and public policy has yet to find a way to address this issue.

 - Cass Sunstein – #Republic